MystenLabs/sui/crates/sui-framework/docs/object_table.md

 ## Function `value_id`

-Returns the ID of the object associated with the key Returns none otherwise
+Returns the ID of the object associated with the key if the table has an entry with key <code>k: K</code>
+Returns none otherwise